to the book the Bhâgavata Purâna

 Chapter 21 - 22 - 23 - 24 - 25 - 26

-by countless births; as like with the [Ganges] water emanating from His toes they, day after day, see their gain increasing.
+Just like the [Ganges] water that emanating from His toes vanquishes all dirt, they, day after day, see their purity increasing.

 Chapter 22: Prithu Mahârâja's Meeting with the Four Kumâras

-(13) Thus as the best of the heroes setting his mind to the Supersoul gave he,
+(13) He, the best of the heroes, fixing his mind on the Supersoul,

 Chapter 24: The Song Sung by Lord S'iva